Carnegie Mellon University

 "An impossible asylum," an article about automated reasoning and a Smullyan logic puzzle by Avigad, Seulkee Baek, Bentkamp, Heule, and Nawrocki was published in the American Mathematical Monthly.

-A paper by Alexander Bentkamp, Ramon Fernández Mir, and Avigad on verified reductions for convex optimization appeared in TACAS 2023.
+"Verified reductions for optimization," by Alexander Bentkamp, Ramon Fernández Mir, and Avigad on appeared in TACAS 2023.

 Quanta magazine published an article about a combinatorial problem that was solved by Bernardo Subercaseaux and Heule with the help of a SAT solver.